 - Get rid of vegetation debris around the equipment.
 Once you’ve removed all the refuse within a two-foot space, you can use a soft brush or vacuum to slowly remove dirt from the condenser fins.
-Kinked fins can also hurt effectiveness, so you can attempt to correct them with a dinner knife.
+Kinked fins can also hurt effectiveness.

 - Use a hose nozzle to slowly clean the fins from inside the unit.
 Make sure to avoid getting liquid on the fan motor.

 When cooling systems don’t have enough refrigerant, they’ll have to work much harder to remove heat and humidity from your house.

 Here are several indications that your system is leaking refrigerant: